Non-Operative Management

 Almost all of our patients are pain free and mobilising without aids within 3 months of surgery.
 Most are able to return to gentle sporting activities after 6-12 months.

 Total Hip Replacement is recommended for individuals with severe joint degeneration who experience disabling hip pain that has not improved with medication, physiotherapy, or activity modification.
-Your surgeon will evaluate your condition and help determine if and when this surgery is appropriate for you.
+Riaz will evaluate your condition and help determine if and when this surgery is appropriate for you.

 We employ a minimally invasive surgical approach to minimize trauma to the healthy tissue around your hip joint.
 An incision is made along the side of your hip.
 The ball-shaped head of the femur is removed and replaced with an artificial one inserted into your thighbone.
 The damaged cartilage in the socket portion of the pelvis is also removed, and an artificial cup is inserted.
 The skin is generally closed with medical adhesive (superglue) to ensure minimal scarring.